 Nikon and Canon have been especially clever with their new full frame mirrorless cameras.
 The Nikon mirrorless Z 6 and Z 7 have a steadily increasing number of native lenses, but you can also get an FTZ mount adaptor for using any of Nikon’s current DSLR lenses without restriction.
 Canon has also launched lens adapters for its EOS R full-frame mirrorless cameras, opening up its entire range of EF DSLR lenses to these cameras.

-Fujifilm and Olympus have also had time to develop their own native lens systems, to the degree that none of the mirrorless camera brands (once the Panasonic S system has caught up) is at any real disadvantage regarding lens choice (see our list of the best Fujifilm lenses, for example).
+Fujifilm and Olympus have also had time to develop their own native lens systems, to the degree that none of the mirrorless camera brands is now at any real disadvantage regarding lens choice (see our list of the best Fujifilm lenses, for example).

 But are mirrorless lenses really smaller?